Niagara Glen Trail: A Forested Reprieve near the Epic Falls

 The Trail

-After parking (and paying your parking fee), you will head down this stair structure to reach the trails.
+After parking (and paying the parking fee), you'll descend a stair structure to reach the trail system.

-There were also a handful of unique rock formations to observe.
+There are also unique rock formations along the way.

-A great hike offering a fresh perspective of the stunning Niagara Falls area.
+A peaceful, scenic hike that offers a refreshing new perspective on the Niagara Falls area.

 SS Reflections